-Type of employer Scheduled Bodies dies Community Admission Employers Community Admission Bodies and Designating Funlovers Transferee Admission Bodies Sub-type Local Authorities, Police, Fire Colleges Academies Open to new entrants Closed to new entrants Open to new entrants Closed to new entrants Funding Target Basis used Ongoing, assumes long-term Fund participation (see Appendix E) umes long-ter (E) m Fund Ongoing, but may move to "gilts basis" Note (a) to "gilts basis" - see Ongoing, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendix D x D - D.2 Stabilised contribution rate?
-Yes - see Note (b) No Yes - see Note (b) No No Maximum time horizon - Note (c) 20 years 15 years 15 years 15 years Remaining working lifetime - subject to risk assessment by Administering Authority Outstanding contract term - subject to risk assessment by Administering Authority Secondary rate - Note (d) Cash Cash % of pay Cash Cash Treatment of surplus Covered by stabilisation arrangement abilisation arr angement Preferred approach: contributions kept at Primary rate.
+Type of employer Scheduled Bodies odies Community Admission Bodies and on Bodies and Transferee Admission Bodies Sub-type Local Authorities, Police, Fire Colleges Academies Open to new entrants Closed to new entrants Open to new entrants Closed to new entrants Funding Target Basis used Ongoing, assumes long-term Fund participation (see Appendix E) umes long- x E) term Fund Ongoing, but may move to "gilts basis" see Note (a) ve to "gilts basis" - Ongoing, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendix D lix D - D.2 Stabilised contribution rate?
+Yes - see Note (b) No Yes - see Note (b) No No Maximum time horizon - Note (c) 20 years 15 years 15 years 15 years Remaining working lifetime - subject to risk assessment by Administering Authority Outstanding contract term - subject to risk assessment by Administering Authority Secondary rate - Note (d) Cash Cash % of pay Cash Cash Treatment of surplus Covered by s tabilisation Covered by stabilisation arrangement Preferred approach: contributions kept at Primary rate.
 However, reductions may be permitted by the Admin.
-Authority tributions kept at reductions may be Authority Reduce contributions by spreading the surplus over the remaining contract term if appropriate Probability of achieving target - Note (e) 2 in 3 2 in 3 2 in 3 2 in 3 2 in 3 2 in 3 Phasing of contribution changes Covered by stabilisation arrangement abilisation arr angement Up to 3 years TBC Review of rates - Note (f) Administering level of securi Authority res Ity provided, a erves the right t It regular interva Administering Authority reserves the right to review contribution ratievel of security provided, at regular intervals between valuations Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed in last 3 years of contract New employer n/a n/a n/a Note (h) Notes (h) & (i) Cessation of participation: cessation debt payable Cessation is assumed not to be general possible, as Scheduled Bodies are legal obliged to participate in the LGPS.
-In the rare event of cessation occurring (machinery of Government changes for example), the cessation debt principles applied would be as per Note (j).
-Cessation is assumed not to be genera possible, as Scheduled Bodies are lega obliged to participate in the LGPS.
-In the rare event of cessation occurring (machinery of Government changes for example), the cessation debt principles applied would be as per Note (j).
-Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
-In the rare event of cessation occurring (machinery of Government changes for example), the cessation debt principles applied would be as per Note (j).
+Authority contributions kept at r, reductions may be iin.
+Authority Reduce contributions by spreading the surplus over the remaining contract term if appropriate Probability of achieving target - Note (e) 2 in 3 2 in 3 2 in 3 2 in 3 2 in 3 2 in 3 Phasing of contribution changes Covered by s tabilisation Covered by stabilisation arrangement Up to 3 years TBC Review of rates - Note (f) Administerin amounts, and valuations g Authority I the level o reserves the ri f security prov Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations tion rates and Ils between Particularly reviewed in last 3 years of contract New employer n/a n/a n/a Note (h) Notes (h) & (i) Cessation of participation: cessation debt payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
+In the rare event of cessation occurring (machinery of Government changes for example), the cessation debt principles applied would be as per Note (j). assumed no sible, as Sc gally oblige the LGPS. cessation o f Governme , the cessati plied would med not to be , as Scheduled obliged to LGPS.
+In the ation occurring vernment changes cessation debt would be as per Can be ceased subject to terms of admission agreement.
+Cessation debt will be calculated on a basis appropriate to the circumstances of cessation - see Note (j).
 Can be ceased subject to terms of admission agreement.
-Cessation debt will be calculated on a basis appropriate to the circumstances of cessation - see Note (j). o terms of admission lebt will be calculated o the circumstances of see Note (j).
+Cessation debt will be calculated on a basis appropriate to the circumstances of cessation - see Note (j).
 Participation is assumed to expire at the end of the contract.
 Cessation debt (if any) calculated on ongoing basis.
 Awarding Authority will be liable for future deficits and contributions arising.